Accession of Bangladesh to ASEAN: Effect upon ASEAN

 Bangladesh Centre, 91A Desker Road, Singapore.
 Bangladeshi diaspora accounts for more than 150,000 people in the state.

 Integrating Bangladesh would substantially enlarge ASEAN's combined market size.
 ASEAN currently represents over 680 million people with a combined GDP of about $4.5 trillion.
-Bangladesh alone adds roughly 170 million people and is the world's 8th most populous country (with the 7th largest labor force) and about the 34rd largest economy by GDP.
+Bangladesh alone adds roughly 170 million people and is the world's 8th most populous country (with the 7th largest labor force) and about the 34th largest economy by GDP.
 This means ASEAN members would gain tariff-free access to a significant new consumer base and production hub.
 In effect, Bangladesh's growing middle class and demand would become an internal market for ASEAN exporters.
 Notably, Bangladesh already imports more from ASEAN countries than it exports to them; its accession (and the resulting zero-tariff regime) would likely boost ASEAN's export revenue in Bangladesh's market.
-Moreover, only 4–5% of Bangladesh's exports currently go to Asian economies (ASEAN, India, China), indicating untapped trade potential that closer integration could unlock.
+Moreover, only 4–5% of Bangladesh's exports currently go to Asian economies (ASEAN, India, China), with an untapped trade potential that closer integration could unlock.
 Increased two-way trade would benefit ASEAN producers and consumers through a greater variety of goods and potentially lower prices.
 Quantitative analysis suggests that deeper South Asia–Southeast Asia integration would modestly lift ASEAN's overall economic output.
 A World Bank study finds that a comprehensive reduction of tariffs and non-tariff barriers between the regions could boost Southeast Asia's GDP by up to 1.4% and exports by 4.1% in the long run.
-Additionally, as Bangladesh graduates from Least Developed Country (LDC) status by 2026 (losing some tariff preferences in Western markets), its pivot to ASEAN can diversify its trade partners.
+Additionally, as Bangladesh graduates from LDC status by 2026 (losing some tariff preferences in Western markets), its pivot to ASEAN can diversify its trade partners.

 Geographically, Bangladesh sits at the crossroads of South and Southeast Asia, sharing a border with Myanmar and a coastline on the Bay of Bengal.
 ASEAN's footprint would extend to the doorstep of India and other South Asian markets, effectively making Bangladesh a bridge linking the two regions.
-Crucial trans-regional infrastructure projects reaps this benefit.
+Crucial trans-regional infrastructure projects reap this benefit.
 For instance, the planned Trans-Asian Railway and Asian Highway networks are envisioned to link Southeast Asia through Myanmar into Bangladesh (and onwards to India and China's Yunnan).
 Integrating Bangladesh into ASEAN would likely accelerate such projects, creating overland corridors that complement existing sea routes.
 The development of Bangladesh's deep-sea port at Matarbari and the expansion of Chattogram Port are poised to make Bangladesh into a logistics and transshipment hub for ASEAN countries, improving access to the Bay of Bengal.
 The Asian Development Bank (ADB) is already investing in a SASEC–Myanmar corridor connecting Bangladesh with Myanmar; once completed, this corridor "will promote South Asia–Southeast Asia connectivity" and facilitate smoother cross-border transport and customs links.